How To Play Killer Lead Guitar Licks That Add Fire & Intensity To Your Lead Guitar Phrasing - Part 2

-2. This guitar phrasing exercise will get you to stop using the ‘possibility of playing more notes’ to cover up poor guitar phrasing.
+2. This lead guitar phrasing exercise will get you to stop using the ‘possibility of playing more notes’ to cover up poor guitar phrasing.
 Breaking this habit will greatly improve the sound of all your guitar solos and improvisations.

 What Should You Do Next?

-2. Watch another video demonstration of me going through a similar guitar phrasing exercise with one of my students in this classic rock guitar licks video.
+2. Watch another video demonstration of me going through a similar lead guitar phrasing exercise with one of my students in this classic rock guitar licks video.

 3. Get more lead guitar phrasing resources to learn more ways to improve the sound of your lead guitar licks.